vskarleas/SH13-Network-Game/README.md

 * V5.0.2: Added more details on README
 * V5.2.2: 4th card is shown on the 3 players game and changes on the README
 * V5.3.0: Projet completé

+---

+SH13-Game © 2025 by Manu Guerinel, and Vasileios Filippos Skarleas is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/).

+This work also includes content that is not the property of the authors and is subject to copyright and other licenses from their respective owners.